 "In every community, there is work to be done."

-Beyond the shows, the Morins are committed to supporting dynamic WNC, national, and international non-profit organizations.
+Beyond the shows, the Morins are committed to supporting dynamic local, WNC, national, and international non-profit organizations.
 Mario and Lucinda appreciate the time and dedication these groups devote to ending hunger and homelessness, improving education, teaching and inspiring young artists, discovering cures for diseases, and making the world a safer, better place.

 Food Connection works to fight hunger in Asheville by rescuing